rajkuntal/database-deploy/README.md

 		hotfix-version.txt

-Jenkins Jobs:
+#Jenkins Jobs:
+##1. database-release-folder-create-custom:
-1. database-release-folder-create-custom: This job will be used by developers to create folder hierarchy with 		 status.properties file for any release in master branch(always), it takes the release number as a param.
+	This job will be used by developers to create folder hierarchy with status.properties file for any release in master 	     branch(always), it takes the release number as a param.
 	example: developer has a ticket of 112 release with database changes and if he/she wanted to commit sql files then 	   he/she should check if folder hierarchy is available or not for 112 release if yes → then simply he/she can create new sql file under respective folder(pre-deploy/post-deploy) If no → then he/she should run this job by entering release number(112) Same process applies for rapid release and hot-fix.

+##2. database-deploy:
-2. database-deploy: This job is to deploy pre-deploy/post-deploy sql files on a server database.
+	This job is to deploy pre-deploy/post-deploy sql files on a server database.
 It has two params 1. release-type 2. 	  branch to be deployed.

 	A. Git checks out given branch to be deployed
 	B. Pick the release version from version.properties based on release-type